minerbadd/CodeMark/docs/Annotations.md

 ## Type Annotations: Tables and Subtypes of Tables

 Tables are a critical building block for Lua scripts.
 A Lua table can be an _array_, a _dictionary_, or what LLS calls _table literals_.
 (The last are accessed using the dot notation as seen in the function names above.)
 Each has its own annotation.
-A table can also be typed as just a table with no other information as `{:}`.
-But there's more.
+A table can also be typed as just a table with no other information as `{:}`, an array as `[:]`. pBut there's more.

 Tables as dictionaries and what LLS calls table literals are annotated as follows: